-Despite its controversy, many stem cell research companies have promising technology or methodology with the potential for investors to take a closer look in the area.
+Despite the controversial stem cell research, companies have promising technology or methodology with the potential for investors to take a closer look in the area.
 A recent report by Infiniti Research Limited titled Global Stem Cell Therapy Market 2017-2021, grouped the top growth prospect companies involved in any kind of stem cell therapy-based research.

-“Technavio’s analysts forecast the global stem cell therapy market to grow at a CAGR of 36.52% during the period 2017-2021,” read the report.
+“The global stem cell therapy market [will] grow steadily at a CAGR of around 36% by 2021,” read the report.

 Here is a look at the top 10 Nasdaq-listed companies included in this report.
-All figures were provided from Google Finance and current as of market closure time on September 14.
+All figures were provided from Google Finance and are current as of market closure time on March 15.

 Sangamo Therapeutics (NASDAQ:SGMO)

-Athersys’ latest financial results highlights that its research and development costs went up to 7.1 million total in the fourth quarter of 2016.
+Athersys’ 2017 financial results highlights that its research and development costs increased to $27.8 million from $24.8 million in 2016.

 Pluristem Therapeutics (NASDAQ:PSTI)

-This clinical-stage biotherapy product develops cell therapy to treat inflammation, ischemia, hematological disorder, or exposure to radiation.
+This clinical-stage biotherapy product develops cell therapy to treat inflammation, ischemia, radiation damage and more.
 Pluristem develops placenta-derived off-the-shelf products.

-This company produces their cells in a one of a kind 3D bioreactor that resembles the environment of the human body, which can generate the cells on a mass scale.
+Pluristem produces its cells in a one-of-a-kind 3D bioreactor that resembles the environment of the human body, which can generate the cells on a mass scale.

 Cellular Biomedicine Group (NASDAQ:CBMG)

 This company has its eyes set on China as it hopes to become a leader in the specialty pharmaceutical market for cell therapeutics.
-Later this year they will open a new facility in Shanghai and expand in Wuxi.
+Late 2017, Cellular Biomedicine opened a new Shanghai-based joint laboratory and manufacturing facility.

-Vericel bases its treatment in tissue collection from the patient, their two lead products Carticel and Epicel seeking to treat cartilage defects in the knee and patients with burns greater than or equal to 30 percent of total body surface area respectively.
+Vericel bases its treatment in tissue collection from the patient.
+Its two lead products, Carticel and Epicel, are seeking to treat cartilage defects in the knee and patients with burns greater than or equal to 30 percent of total body surface area respectively.

 BrainstormCell Therapeutics (NASDAQ:BCLI)

-Thanks to their proprietary technology, BrainstormCell converts mesenchymal stem cells into their own NurOwn therapy platform.
+Thanks to its proprietary technology, BrainstormCell converts mesenchymal stem cells into its own NurOwn therapy platform.

 Caladrius Biosciences (NASDAQ:CLBS)

-Caladrius is investigating its lead product candidate CLBS03 to treat recent-onset type 1 diabetes, currently going through a Phase 2 clinical trial.
-They plan for this treatment to be autologous.
+Caladrius is investigating its lead product candidate CLBS03 to treat recent-onset type 1 diabetes, currently in a phase 2 clinical trial.
+The company plans for this treatment to be autologous.

 Cytori Therapeutics (NASDAQ: CYTX)